ForeBoard Home

 Here's what falls apart on a paper scorecard.

-By hole 12, the front 9 is over (the base and all presses settled).
+By hole 12, the front 9 is over (the front 9 base and all front 9 presses settled).
 The back 9 base is in progress.
 The overall 18 is also running.
 Somebody went 2-down on the back and pressed — now there's a back base, a back press, and the overall 18 all running concurrently.

 By hole 17, somebody's claiming the press on the back was actually triggered at hole 13, not 12.
-Somebody else is asking whether the front 9 carry-over rule applied.
-It's unclear if the number written down on hole 14 was a gross or net score.
-The math guy is doing arithmetic with an eraser-less broken pencil and the entire group is waiting at the 18th tee, unsure where the money stands.
+Nobody can read the number written down on hole 15.
+The math guy is doing arithmetic with an eraser-less broken pencil.
+And the entire group is waiting at the 18th tee, unsure where the money stands.

 This is the universal Nassau experience.
 The per-hole rules are simple.
-Tracking three concurrent base matches plus presses plus possible carry-overs is what few group have the bandwidth for while also trying to play golf.
+Tracking 3 different base matches plus presses plus possible carry-overs is what few group have the bandwidth for.

 ForeBoard runs the entire machine automatically.
-Enter your hole scores, ForeBoard updates all three matches, fires presses when 2-down (if auto is on) or surfaces the press button (if manual is on), tracks every cascade, tracks Vegas presses, and runs the running money tally.
+Enter your hole scores, ForeBoard updates all three base matches, fires presses when 2-down (if auto trigger is on) or surfaces the press button (if manual is on), tracks every cascade, tracks Vegas presses, and runs the running money tally.
 The leaderboard shows each match's status in real time on every player's phone.
-You hit the ball, type a number, ForeBoard handles the rest.
+You hit the ball and type a number.
+ForeBoard handles the rest.

 Carry-over options